 After graduating from the Guildhall School of Music & Drama he performed all over the world and recorded with vocal ensembles including the New London Consort, The Choir of the Enlightenment and London Voices.
 As a soloist he has sung with conductors including Roger Norrington, Simon Halsey, Howard Arman and John Eliot Gardiner and with companies including, The Opera Group, Pavilion Opera and The Continuum Ensemble.
 For 15 years he was a member of the extra chorus of the Royal Opera, Covent Garden.

 Norbert has been designing and leading a range of practice-based research projects since 2004.
 His research interests are the performance practice of the German Lieder repertoire, the history of vocal pedagogy and the theme of music and migration, especially émigré musicians from Nazi-ruled Europe.
-Research outputs include a series of educational videos for singers, first recordings of songs by CPE Bach, German pronunciation guides for singers (published by Choraline), the online resource Singing a Song in a Foreign Land as well as a video documentary, first recordings and a performing edition of songs and chamber music by the émigré composer Peter Gellhorn .
+Norbert is currently Principal Investigator for the three year AHRC funded research project Music Migration & Mobility.
+His previous research outputs include a series of educational videos for singers, first recordings of songs by CPE Bach, German pronunciation guides for singers (published by Choraline), the online resource Singing a Song in a Foreign Land and a video documentary, first recordings and a performing edition of songs and chamber music by the émigré composer Peter Gellhorn .
 He is director of the research-lead professional Ensemble Émigré .
 Norbert is also much in demand as a coach for leading choirs and opera companies in the UK and beyond.

 Find out more about Norbert.
 Visit website

 Watch Norbert's interview with Dame Janet Baker Visit website

 Music Migration & Mobility research project website Visit website